tcpit/smartpac/README.md

 # SmartPAC
-Fetch the gfwlist and convert it to PAC automaticly.
+Fetch the gfwlist and convert it to PAC automatically.

 ## Usage
 [1] Replace the configuration in `config.php`